AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

    -  Constructor function call

--  This compiles

 .. code:: rust

     struct Point(i32, i32);
     // Creates an alias
-    let coord = Point;  // Point is a function call
+    let coord = Point;  // 'Point' is the constructor function

 .. warning::

    :rust:`coord` is NOT a variable of type :rust:`Point`.
 It is an alias for the constructor function call

 .. code:: rust

-    // Calls the alias for Point constructor
+    // Calls the alias for 'Point' constructor
     // Initializes the tuple
-    let maximum = coord(1,2); // maximum is a Point
+    let maximum = coord(1,2); // 'maximum' is a 'Point'

 -    This doesn't compile

 .. code:: rust

-    // Calls the Point constructor
+    // Calls the 'Point' constructor
     // No initilization because of missing fields let coord2 = Point();

 .. container:: latex_environment footnotesize

    :error:`error[E0061]: this struct takes 2 arguments but 0 arguments were supplied`

 -------------------------
 Type Safety with Tuples
 -------------------------